-EQT Midstream Partners, LP (NYSE: EQM) is a growth-oriented limited partnership formed by EQT Corporation (NYSE: EQT) to own, operate, acquire and develop midstream assets in the Appalachian Basin.
-We provide substantially all of our natural gas transmission, storage and gathering services under contracts with fixed reservation and/or usage fees, with a significant portion of our revenues being generated under long-term firm contracts.
-Our operations are primarily focused in southwestern Pennsylvania and northern West Virginia, a strategic location in the rapidly growing natural gas shale play known as the Marcellus Shale.
-This same region is also the core operating area of EQT, our general partner and largest customer.
-We provide midstream services to EQT and multiple third parties across 21 counties in Pennsylvania and West Virginia through our two primary assets: our Transmission and Storage System, which serves as a header system transmission pipeline, and our Gathering System, which delivers natural gas from wells and other receipt points to transmission pipelines.
-We believe that our strategically located assets, combined with our working relationship with EQT, position us as a leading Appalachian Basin midstream energy company serving the Marcellus Shale region.
+We are a growth-oriented limited partnership formed by EQT to own, operate, acquire and develop midstream assets in the Appalachian Basin.
+We provide substantially all of our natural gas transmission, storage and gathering services under contracts with long-term, firm reservation and/or usage fees.
+This contract structure enhances the stability of our cash flows and limits our direct exposure to commodity price risk.
+For the year ended December 31, 2015, approximately 82% of our revenues were generated from capacity reservation charges under long-term firm contracts, which had a weighted average remaining term of approximately 17 years for firm transmission and storage contracts, and approximately 9 years for firm gathering contracts as of December 31, 2015.
+Our operations are primarily focused in southwestern Pennsylvania and northern West Virginia, a strategic location in the core of the natural gas shale plays known as the Marcellus and Utica Shales.
+This same region is also the core operating area of EQT, our largest customer.
+EQT accounted for approximately 73% of our revenues generated for the year ended December 31, 2015.
+We provide midstream services to EQT and multiple third parties across 24 counties in Pennsylvania, West Virginia and Ohio through our two primary assets: our transmission and storage system, which serves as a header system transmission pipeline, and our gathering system, which delivers natural gas from wells and other receipt points to transmission pipelines.
+We believe that our strategically located assets, combined with our working relationship with EQT, position us as a leading Appalachian Basin midstream energy company.